TedHusted/awake/awake.md/awake.md

 ***

+Unit R8A-1J9: Did it work?

-Oceanus: Selene, we are seeing air flow through the test duct.
+Oceanus: We are seeing air flow through the test duct.
 We can try multiple ducts next.
 Do we have an idea of how long it will take the bots to regroup?

-Unit R8A-1J9: Did it work?

 Selene: Yes.
 How long will it take them to regroup and block the vent again?